-When revitalizing our centers, we keep environmental impacts top of mind-where possible, the projects incorporate the latest energy-efficient and environmentally friendly design standards and building materials.
+When revitalizing our centers, we keep environmental impacts top of mind - where possible, the projects incorporate the latest design standards and building materials.
+Currently, the redevelopments at Wilde Lake Village, Cupertino Village and Pentagon Centre are pursuing Leadership in Energy and Environmental Design (LEED) certification.